addynoven/web_dev/README.md

 Thank you for contributing!

 Contact
-If you have any questions, or suggestions, or just want to connect, you can reach me via email at your.email@example.com or through my GitHub profile: Your GitHub Profile.
+If you have any questions, or suggestions, or just want to connect, you can reach me via email at dmcbaditya@gmail.com or through my GitHub profile: [https://github.com/addynoven](addynoven).

 Happy coding!